Geek-Boy-Aditya/Mastering_Pandas/README.md

 ![](/imagesPd1.png)

-1. Selecting multiple DataFrame columns
+1.Selecting multiple DataFrame columns
-Selecting columns with methods
+2.Selecting columns with methods
-Ordering column names sensibly
+3.Ordering column names sensibly
-Operating on the entire DataFrame
+4.Operating on the entire DataFrame
-Chaining DataFrame methods together
+5.Chaining DataFrame methods together
-Working with operators on a DataFrame
+6.Working with operators on a DataFrame
-Comparing missing values
+7.Comparing missing values
-Transposing the direction of a DataFrame
+8.Transposing the direction of a DataFrame
-Operation Determining college campus diversity
+9.Operation Determining college campus diversity